 #2 Never, EVER Text While on a Date.
 You’d think everyone would know this already, but I guess common sense ain’t real common!
 Texting while in a face-to-face conversation is just as rude as blabbing away on a call.
 If you’re on a date and you want to see that person again, don’t sit there texting (or Twittering) the whole time, or part of the time, or even at all.
 That includes your best friend trying to sneakily find out how things are going, the Masters of Electronically Transmitted Whining (the kids), or an angry ex who saw you and your date in the restaurant parking lot.
 Manners and courtesy must reign supreme.

 #5 Do Not Send Compromising Photos.
 Are people these days crazy?
 What in the world is going on with this “sexting” stuff?
+Why do males think it appropriate to send penis pictures to random women they aren’t intimate with and sometimes don’t even know?
 Why would females send pictures of naked body parts (including their genitalia) over cell phones?
 Young ladies, not only is such behavior classless, it’s ridiculously dangerous.
 And if the sender or receiver of a sexually oriented text is a minor, it’s also illegal.

 The long-term repercussions of this type of loose attitude about one’s body has concerned me for a long time.
 Women are likely to be humiliated to discover that they are the brunt of jokes, as guys will often share the sexy texts they get from random women with their buddies and have a good laugh.
 You’ll then be labeled, and it won’t be flattering.
 Think before you act.